mariugul/LED-Cube-Code/docs/README.md

   0xFFFF, 0xFFFF, 0xFFFF, 0xFFFF, 250,
 ```

 If the hex value `0xFFFF` is converted to binary it would be `1111 1111 1111 1111` where each bit represents one LED with the first LED starting from the right.
 If the bit is a `1` that particular LED will be on and if it is `0` it will be off.
 And that's the basic idea of how this system works and that's why a 16 bit variable will be the most optimized way of storing the patterns while still keeping it structured in planes.
-The time variable will of course be a 16 bit too and this is so that it's possible to (in theory) have 2^16 = 65 536ms = 65.5 seconds to display each codeline.
-At the time of writing this length is not possible but it will be in the future with a new revision of the code.
-However, most patterns will be displayed for less and much less than 1 second.
+The time variable will of course be a 16 bit too and this is so that it's possible to have 2^16 = 65 536ms = 65.5 seconds to display each codeline.
+However, most patterns will be displayed for much less than 1 second.

 `const PROGMEM` is used to define the array as well.
 What `PROGMEM` does is to save the code in _program memory_ (flash) instead of SRAM memory.
 The reason for this is that the flash memory is bigger than the SRAM, meaning we can store more patterns in this memory.
 It has to be `const` because flash can only be read from once it's programmed and running.